input-output-hk/partner-chains-smart-contracts/docs/SIPs/12-Defunct-Sidechain.md

 We propose for the sidechain nodes to create a Merkle root which uses the
     sidechain's distribution of wrapped tokens to pay the original token back to the corresponding mainchain public keys.
-One wrinkle in this is that sidechain nodes are not aware of the
+One wrinkle in this is that sidechain nodes are not aware of each sidechain
-    each sidechain user's corresponding public key on the mainchain (and indeed such a correspondence may not always exist);
-    but we make the reasonable assumption that every sidechain user knows the private key of their own public key (and the mainchain supports the same cryptographic primitives that the sidechain does).
+    user's corresponding public key on the mainchain (and indeed such a correspondence may not always exist); but we make the reasonable assumption that every sidechain user knows the private key of their own public key (and the mainchain supports the same cryptographic primitives that the sidechain does).
 In which case, instead of paying to a mainchain public key, the sidechain
     creates transactions which pay to a validator address which succeeds only if the sidechain's public key has signed the transaction in a reasonable